swlee123/Eul-Efficiency-Upon-Learning-Desktop-App/README.md

 A respository to record source code of Focus_Tracker made my myself using C++ on [QT platform](https://www.qt.io/)

+## How to run the application
+Download the .rar file and uncompress the file.
+After thath,run the .exe file inside to open the application.

 ## Features

 ### Timer